mdgolammafuz/Asset-Registry-with-Hyperledger-Fabric-2.3/README.md

 ### Performing Administrative Actions

-There are some functions that will set up the admins and users.
-Logic for this is in the `caActions.js`.
+Some functions will set up the admins and users.
+The logic for this is in the `caActions.js`.
 Let’s take a look at those here.

-First function is to load the credentials used for performing actions.
+The first function is to load the credentials used for performing actions.

 ```javascript
 function buildCAClient(FabricCAServices, ccp, caHostName) {